 As the hotel owner told us to go to the Zhonglu Tibetan Village at 8 AM, we went downstairs on time.
 However, we had to wait for 1 hour for an Aussie couple.

 The Aussie couple were old, but they were nice.
 They talked to us a lot, about their trips to Eastern Europe and Mongolia, and many things else.
-Alex even talked to them about his robot work and science.
+Alex even talked to them about his robot work and scientific research.

 I liked the hike today a lot.
 The sky was clear.
 It was sunny.
 I preferred the sun to the clouds.
 I envied the Aussie woman who told me she moved out of London at 21 and traveled a lot.
 I wish I could travel that much.